Genesis G90: Second generation (RS4; 2021)

-The exterior design was unveiled on November 30, 2021.
-Genesis' family look, a two-line lamp was applied, and Layered Architecture has been applied to the Crest Grill.
+The exterior design was presented on November 30, 2021.
+Genesis' family look, a two-line lamp was applied, and Layered Architecture has been applied to the Crest Grille.
 The cube-shaped projection light incorporates a white light, a daytime driving light, and a direction indicator light.
 Two rows of rear lamps are also long on the back, and the low beam headlights feature approximately 200 micro optic lenses per module.
-The side design features a Parabolic Line that starts from the hood and continues along the bottom of the window to the trunk, and an Athletic Power Line on the fender that wraps around the wheel.
+The side design features a feature Line that starts from the hood and continues along the bottom of the window to the trunk, and a feature line on the fender that wraps around the wheel.

 The second-generation G90 was released in two models: a general model and a long-wheelbase model.
 The electronic gear shift control is equipped with a function that prevents incorrect operation by vibrating when the reverse gear is repeatedly operated.
-Virtual Venue, a virtual 3D surround sound function through Bang & Olufsen's Premier 23 speaker 3D sound system, has been applied for the first time in the world.
+As a global first, the G90 featured Virtual Venue, a virtual 3D surround sound function through a Bang & Olufsen 23 speaker 3D sound system.

 Power comes from a 3.5-liter twin-turbo V6 with 380 PS and 54 kgm in the base car.
 The long-wheelbase model is further supported by a 48-volt mild hybrid system with an electric supercharger for additional power.
 All-wheel drive is standard on the long-wheelbase model.
 It is equipped with a multi-chamber air suspension that adjusts the stiffness of the air spring into three stages depending on driving conditions and drive mode.
 Active Rear-Wheel Steering (RWS) reduces the turning radius by turning the rear wheels 4 degrees in the opposite direction of the front wheels when making a U-turn and by 2 degrees when changing lanes.